 Jasmine rice vs. basmati rice?

-Many people wonder about the difference between jasmine rice and basmati rice.
+Many people wonder about the difference between jasmine and basmati rice.
 While both are long-grain varieties, jasmine rice is a little sweeter and comes in different colors.

 Is basmati rice gluten-free?